DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## Giving in to Security

-![Figure 4.
-Announcement warning against theft in one of the hallways of the buildings.
+![Announcement warning against theft in one of the hallways of the buildings.
 Picture: Tanja Sihvonen.](media/image6.png)

 The openness that characterized the early days of the Volkskrant